sawyerit/drone/README.md

 ####Social Media:

-DRONE Social Media calls 3rd party API's to gather specific information about Go Daddy on a configurable schedule.
+DRONE Social Media calls 3rd party API's to gather specific information about [company] on a configurable schedule.

 ####Web Crawler:

-DRONE Crawler crawls the entire GoDaddy domain portfolio processing the hosted site pages for key information, which it then stores as a key value pair in a SQL database.
+DRONE Crawler crawls a domain portfolio processing the hosted site pages for key information, which it then stores as a key value pair in a SQL database.
 How a page/site is "processed" is completely up to the implementation of each processor.
 Some scan the page for keywords, some scan meta tags, and others check for site cookies.
 Since DRONE is completely extensible a developer could implement a processor to "process" the pages for any data that could be parsed from a website.
 DRONE completes a full portfolio scan in approximately one months time.
 Since the portfolio contains more than 55 million domains there is no historical data being archived at this time.

 _Technically_